INDIGOFERA TINCTORIA (BLUE)

 The traditional reducing agent used is sodium dithionite (Na2S2O4) because of its effective reduction for indigo dyes.
 It is also called sodium hydrosulphite or hydrose.
-Typically, the amount of Na2S2O4 that is industrially used in the reduction reaction of indigo dyeing is more than the stoichiometric amount, resulting in a large amount of by-products from the process e.g. sulfite (SO32-) and sulfate (SO42-) ions as shown in below equation.
+Typically, the amount of Na2S2O4 that is industrially used in the reduction reaction of indigo dyeing is more than the stoichiometric amount, resulting in a large amount of by-products from the process e.g. sulfite (SO32-) and sulfate (SO42-) ions as shown in below Equation.

-These ions can cause ecological problems.
-For example, SO32- can be easily oxidised to SO42-and the high concentration of SO42- can cause corrosion in concrete pipes.
+These ions can cause ecological problems, for example, SO32- can be easily oxidized to SO42-and the high concentration of SO42- can cause corrosion in concrete pipes.

-Researchers highlight the use of copperas’ method, followed by the zinc–lime method for indigo reduction.
-This is the metal-based chemical technique.
+Researchers highlight the use of copperas method was followed by the zinc–lime method for indigo reduction and this is metal based chemical technique.
 These methods were not satisfactory due to heavy precipitates of ferrous and zinc hydroxide.
-Also highlighted is the use of eco-friendly reducing agents such as Alpha-hydroxy ketones (more expensive product), Gulcose (need high temperature) etc. Hence, the search for natural reducing agents & natural alkalis is inevitable.
-Michel’s technique, which is based on the traditional Indigo vats of Morocco, India and Provence, relies on the chemical reactions between a mineral alkali and a natural reducing agent to remove excess oxygen (a chemical process called reduction) , which liberates the Indigo dye molecule, allowing it to attach to fibers and bond.
+Also highlighted the use of eco-friendly reducing agents such as Alpha-hydroxy ketones (more expensive product), Gulcose (need high temperature) etc. Hence, search of NATURAL REDUCING AGENT & NATURAL ALKALI is Inevitable.
+Michel’s technique, which is based on the traditional indigo vats of Morocco, India and Provence, relies on the chemical reactions between a mineral alkali and a natural reducing agent to remove excess oxygen (a chemical process called reduction) , which liberates the indigo dye molecule, allowing it to attach to fibers and bond.
 These natural reducing agents include dried and fresh fruits, minerals, and flavanoids.